 To implement efficient solutions on a large scale, we need to look at where the resources are created and how to access them.
 This leads us to businesses because a lot of wealth in our economy is created by companies; other economic agents use it to serve their own interests.

 How can business help?

 One of the main objectives of companies is to make a profit and this allows them to implement solutions on a large scale.
 The only issue when it comes to scaling is the budget, but profits can take care of this aspect.
 If this model is implemented, the solution can become self-sustaining!

 However, this contradicts one of the main ideas in economics which says that there is a trade-off between economic and social performances.
 This is more a question of perspective.
 Solving social problems can actually be quite profitable for companies in the long run because it creates a model that is sustainable.

-If you have any question regarding this topic or any service that is offered by SKEMA Ventures, feel free to leave a comment and to contact us directly via email.
+If you have any questions regarding this topic or any service that is offered by SKEMA Ventures, feel free to leave a comment or contact us directly via email.